Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 tracker field names (shortname), indicating which fields are mandatory in case of a new artifact submission.
 In addition, it gives you a sample CSV file.
-As for the export feature, you can specify the separator used in the CSV file you want to import as well as the date format (See ?).
+As for the export feature, you can specify the separator used in the CSV file you want to import as well as the date format (See :ref:`preferences`).
 If you already use the Tracker Artifact Export (see :ref:`project-data-export`) you will notice that the format of the files to import and the exported files are exactly the same.
 This means that if you changed your CSV separator for